Holy Blood of Wilsnack: History

-In 1383 a quarrel broke out between one of the knights of the Prignitz, Heinrich von Bülow, known as "Big Head", and the Bishop of Havelberg, Dietrich Man.
+In 1383 a quarrel broke out between one of the knights of the Prignitz, Heinrich von Bülow and the Bishop of Havelberg, Dietrich Man.
 Von Bülow raided Wilsnack, one of the bishopric's villages, and burned it to the ground.
-Entering the ruins of his church, the parish priest found that in the Sacrarium on the altar were three consecrated hosts.
+Entering the ruins of his church, the parish priest found that in the Sacrarium on the altar were three hosts.
 They were untouched by the fire but stained with blood.
 Bishop Dietrich acted to consecrate the hosts so as to avoid accidental idolatry, but the central one overflowed with blood before he could pronounce the Words of Consecration.